-The room or space containing this appliance does not need a permanent, unobstructed air opening.
+The room or space containing this appliance needs a permanent, unobstructed air opening of at least 2255 mm^2 .
+If a draught stabiliser is fitted, the air opening should be at least 4985 mm^2 .

-If a draught stabiliser is fitted, the air opening should be at least 3625mm2.
 Due consideration should be given to air requirements for any other appliances in the same room or space.
+Any air opening must be kept clear from blockage or obstruction.